nottelabs/open-operator-evals/README.md

 | 2️⃣   | [Browser-Use](https://github.com/browser-use/browser-use)   | 77.3%             | 60.2%          | 113s          | 83.3%            |
 | 3️⃣   | [Convergence](https://github.com/convergence-ai/proxy-lite) | 38.4%             | 31.4%          | 83s           | 50%              |

-The metric is the average of tasks over 8x separate runs to account for the high variance you get with those web agent systems.
-The interval in brackets is the lowest and best run performance.
-In our benchmarks each provider ran each tasks 8x using the same config, headless mode, and a strict cap: 6 minutes or 20 steps—because no wants an agent burning 80 steps to find a lasagna recipe.
+Results are averaged over tasks and then over 8 separate runs to account for the high variance inherent in web agent systems.
+In our benchmarks, each provider ran each task 8 times using the same configuration, headless mode, and strict limits: 6 minutes or 20 steps maximum—because no one wants an agent burning 80 steps to find a lasagna recipe.
 Agents had to handle execution and failures autonomously.

 # The dataset